-This park is specializing in various monkeys.
-A unique feature of this park is that most monkeys in the park were saved (from hunters, diseases, experiments and so on).
+This park specializes in various monkeys.
+A unique feature of this park is that most monkeys in the park were saved (from hunters, diseases, experiments, and so on).
 Thus, one positive thing about this park (especially for photographers) is that most animals are not behind bars (or you are allowed to enter their cages).
-Thus, there is no bars/fence between you and your subject.
+Thus, there are no bars and fences between you and the monkeys.

 One important note is that when you buy tickets, ask about tours.
-Usually, you can join a short tour at the beginning, and towards the end (you have to be accompanied by a guide to pass through Squirrel monkeys area).
+Usually, you can join a short tour at the beginning of the visit.
+And towards the end of your visit, you must be accompanied by a guide to pass through the Squirrel monkeys area.

 At our first stop, we fed the monkeys with olive tree leaves.
-The monkeys learned to pull the rope until they get the branch.
+The monkeys learned to pull the rope until they got the branch.

-Here we are just before the end you enter a big territory with Squirrel monkeys.
+Here we are, just before the end, you enter an extensive territory with Squirrel monkeys.
 You are not allowed to go by yourself and wait for an instructor.
 Usually, a group leaves every half an hour.

-While you wonder on the premises, the squirrel monkeys are jumping above you on the trees.
+While you wander on the premises, the squirrel monkeys jump above you on the trees.
 They do not seem afraid of humans and can come quite close (as close as several meters).
-Thus, you do not need a big zoom lens 😉
+Thus, you do not need a big zoom lens.

 How Big Is Monkey Park?

-The park is not big and a typical visit will take 1 – 2 hours.
-Maybe more if you come with kids and make a long stop at the playground.
+The park is not big, and a typical visit will take 1 – 2 hours.
+Maybe more if you come with kids and make a long stop at the playground, it will take longer.

-Having a place like Israeli Primate Sanctuary Foundation is important.
-But from the touristic point of view, this place could be much better.
-Thus, you can either buy discounted tickets (see coupons section above), and this way you will feel that you get adequate value for money.
-Or if you think that this cause is important, then you can donate money on the official website, and visit another place.
+Having a place like the Israeli Primate Sanctuary Foundation is important.
+But from the tourist point of view, this place could be much better.
+Thus, you can buy discounted tickets (see coupons section above), and this way, you will feel that you get fair value for money.
+Or you can donate money on the official website for the cause and visit another place.

-Have you ever visited Monkey Park At Kfar Daniel?
+Have you ever visited Monkey Park in Ben Shemen Forest?
 Tell us about your experience in the comments below.